OPrzemek/Buper-Seat-Moy/README.md

 # Buper-Seat-Moy
-Platformer game made in Java and IntelliJ.
+Platformer game made in Java.
+The game has 3 levels.
+Your goal is to collect all the points and reach the door, while avoiding obstacles.